-- A3.5 If a vehicle proprietor believes that exceptional circumstances exist for their vehicle to be licenced beyond the age policy limit of 10 years then they can make an application for that vehicle to be exempt from the age policy at an additional cost. - A3.6 Where an application is made for a vehicle over the age of 10 years the Council will determine whether exceptional circumstances exist to depart from its policy. - A3.7 Where an application is made for a vehicle over the age of 10 years the Council will determine whether exceptional circumstances exist to depart from policy.

-Therefore, immediately following an MOT and Council compliance check, officers will then conduct a further Council examination to determine whether there are exceptional circumstances to licence the vehicle after 10 years.

-- A3.8 Officers will also check the history of the vehicle, its previous MOT tests and any enforcement action previously taken in respect of it.
+- A3.5 If a vehicle proprietor believes that exceptional circumstances exist for their vehicle to be licenced beyond the age policy limit (in respect to a diesel, petrol or hybrid vehicle) then they can make an application for that vehicle to be exempt from the age policy at an additional cost. - A3.6 Where an application is made for a vehicle to be licenced over its respective age limit, officers will determine whether exceptional circumstances exist to depart from its policy.
+Therefore, immediately following an MOT and Council compliance check, officers will then conduct a further Council examination to determine whether there are exceptional circumstances to licence the vehicle beyond its respective age limit. - A3.7 Officers will also check the history of the vehicle, its previous MOT tests and any enforcement action previously taken in respect of it.
 The vehicle proprietor must meet the full cost of these tests and the licence application fee.
 These costs will not be reimbursed should the Council decide that the vehicle cannot be exempted from policy and therefore not be licenced.
 Should it be determined that the vehicle can be exempted then it will be licenced for a further period of 12 months only.
-A second vehicle exemption will not be granted for the same vehicle. - A3.9 Licence applications for vehicles over 6 years (but no more than 7) can apply for an age policy exemption.
+A second vehicle exemption will not be granted for the same vehicle.